Eysee3/WD-Seatwork-3/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- What is the project?
+Headers and Footers
-- Whats the purpose
+- Whats the purpose?
+To see the capabilities of students in  creating headers and footers
-- What are key components
+- What are key components?
-- What technology used and how it is used
+- What technology used and how it is used?
+Html, Css, Javascript, Google Fonts

 ### Key Components
 <!-- TODO: List of Key Components -->